UWCNuclear/xia4MANDELA/README.md

 # How to create histograms and matrices with xia4ids at MANDELA

+**Step 1.** Create an analysis directory with 4 subdirectories: cal, conf, logs, and raw.

+**Step 2.** Create a calibration file and a configuration file.

-**Step 1.**	To run, type "xia4ids" followed by the name of your config file and calibration file [optional] :
+**Step 3.**	To run, type "xia4ids" followed by the name of your config file and calibration file [optional] :

     xia4ids config_file calibrationFile

+Otherwise, you can run the Autosort_root script by giving it the run number:

+    ./Autosort_root run_number

-**Step 2.**	To look at histograms and fit peaks with GRSISORT [see https://github.com/UWCNuclear/UbuntuSetUp]:
+**Step 4.**	To look at histograms and fit peaks with GRSISORT [see https://github.com/UWCNuclear/UbuntuSetUp]:

     grsisort -l filename.root